wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

      > Failed to transform hal-cpp-2022.1.1-rc-1-osxx86.zip (edu.wpi.first.hal:hal-cpp:2022.1.1-rc-1) to match attributes {artifactType=gr-directory, org.gradle.status=release}.
    ...

-**Workaround:** M1 based MacOS is not supported.
+**Workaround:** M1-based macOS is not supported.
 The above error will show up when using an ARM-based JDK.
-User must use a x64 compatible JDK 11 or preferably use the WPILib installer.
+User must use a x64-compatible JDK 11 or preferably use the WPILib installer.

 Chinese characters in Driver Station Log
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^